Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Overview of the Key Ideas

 \subsection{Achievability Ideas with Output Feedback}

-In this subsection, we focus on the impact of the output feedback in the presence of Delayed-CSIT.
-The first observation is that through output feedback, each transmitter can evaluate the interference of the other transmitter, and therefore has access to the previously transmitted signal of the other user.
-Thus, output feedback can create new path of communication between each transmitter and the corresponding receiver, \emph{e.g.},
+In this subsection, we focus on the effect of the output feedback in the presence of Delayed-CSIT.
+The first observation is that through output feedback, each transmitter can evaluate the interference of the other transmitter, and therefore, has access to the previously transmitted signal of the other user.
+Thus, output feedback can create new path for information flow between each transmitter and the corresponding receiver, \emph{e.g.},

 Although this additional path can improve the rate region, the advantage of output feedback is not limited to that.
 We explain the new opportunities through two examples